 Sweet irony!
 That a clock, a time-piece, a keeper of time would complete the room re-do; and proceed to tick-tock, tick-tock, tick-tock deadline after deadline for launching the blog into history!

-And most importantly, I leave you with the inspiration that was waiting for me at my lowest point of the last 18 months.
+I leave you with the inspiration that was waiting for me at my lowest point of the last 18 months.
 On a Sunday morning in early June, I sat alone, distraught, and gripped with fear.
-I reached for the unfailing abiding Inspiration in the bedside table drawer (yes, thank the Gideon publishers for suppling many if not most of our hotels with His inspired words.)
+I reached for the unfailing abiding Inspiration in the bedside table drawer (yes, thank the Gideon publishers for supplying many if not most of our hotels with His inspired words.)
 As I cried out to our Comforter, here is the reminder He provided when I randomly cracked open His book…

 May you invite God on your journey and trust Him to do as He says he will do, “for the Lord your God is he who goes with you to fight against your enemies, to give you victory.”